fedeghe/synchazard/README.md

     ...
 ```

+---

+### Tests
+I started to write tests, more will come as far as the project becomes stable (in my mind).
+Btw some basic e2e tests are available (once the samples are running)

+   npm test

+more are coming....

+---

 Guess what?
 Again ... to be continued...
 Meanwhile, feel free to reach out to me with any questions. federico.ghedina@gmail.com